TrystanScottLambert/Cross_Matching/README.md

 ## Installation

+#### Git Clone Method
 Download the repository through Git.

 `git clone https://github.com/TrystanScottLambert/Cross_Matching.git`

-## Execution
 This script can be downloaded and read in as one would a python package i.e. import Cross_Match as cm.
 Make sure that the Cross_Match.py script is in the same folder as the script you want to use.

-In the future this might be pip installable but this is currently not the case.
+You may use this script in any fashion as you see fit.

+#### pip install method

+Alternatively one could simply pip install the package using the python 3 version of pip

+` pip install Cross_Matching `

+It can then be run in scripts

+` import Cross_Matching.Cross_Match as cm `

+## Execution

 The main function is Cross_match and is the one which should be used most often.
 This takes 2 sets of positional arrays and cross matches the first one into the other, returning a list of indicies matches in the 1st, indicies matches in the 2nd, indicies which couldn't find a match in the 1st, indicies which couldn't find a match in the 2nd, the on-sky offsets between the matches and the line-of-sight offsets between the matches.